silexphp/Silex/doc/extensions/http_cache.rst

 This should be set to an empty value, otherwise, PHP will send anti-caching headers.
 In MAMP and WAMP, the default setting of this is to send anti-caching headers.

-_For MAMP_ the default configuration file is located under /Applications/MAMP/conf/phpX.X/php.ini where X.X is the PHP version you're using.
+For MAMP: the default configuration file is located under _/Applications/MAMP/conf/phpX.X/php.ini where X.X is the PHP version you're using._

-_For WAMP_ the default configuration file is located uder C:\wamp\conf\phpX.X\php.ini where X.X is the PHP version you're using.
+For WAMP: the default configuration file is located under:
+_C:\wamp\conf\phpX.X\php.ini where X.X is the PHP version you're using._

 * **Apache**: mod_cache, mod_disk_cach, mod_mem_cache
-Verify you're Apache configuration for caching is set up properly as well, otherwise you might or might not get caching headers outputted as expected.
+Verify you're Apache configuration set up properly so that Apache won't override any of you're caching directives.